Coder4916/Think-In-Space/README.md

 1. As a first-time user, I want to be able to find the information I'm looking for quickly and easily and be able to navigate the website with ease.

 - The navigation bar is clearly defined, with an .active attribute to display to the user which page they are on.
 A subtle hover function when the user moves the cursor over the menu items increases user friendliness, and icons are attached to each option to assist the user with their choice.
-- A logo on the top of the page and in the footer leads the user back to the About Me page increasing accessibility further.
+- A logo on the top of the page and in the footer leads the user back to the Home page increasing accessibility further.
 - A 'Back to Top' button is included on every page so the user can return to the navigation bar where required.
-- Links to further information can be easily accessed via each pages footer menu.
+- Links to further information can be easily accessed via each of the page's footer menu.

 2. As a first-time user, I want to learn about the Coach/Owner and find out about their previous qualifications/experience.